 Scheidler, F. (2020).
 The End of the Megamachine: A Brief History of a Failing Civilization.
 University of Chicago Press."

 As financial systems developed, they adopted the non-reciprocal concepts of Empire.
-Nowadays, Capitalistic culture is founded on certain pillars that stand opposite of Ayni and Reciprocity.
-We can see this in the Pillars of Capitalism as explained by the International Monetary Fund.
-Instead of sharing resources, we seek to accumulate resources through the idea of private property.
-Instead of seeking solutions that benefit the whole system, we rely on our self-interest, through which people act in pursuit of their own good, without regard for sociopolitical pressure.
-Nonetheless, these uncoordinated individuals end up benefiting society as if, in the words of Smith’s 1776 Wealth of Nations, they were guided by an invisible hand.
-An invisible hand that does not hold individuals accountable in the effect they have with the relationships they engage in.
-And instead of building bonds that rely on cooperation, we seek to manage our system on market competition, through firms’ freedom to enter and exit markets, without taking the time to build the trust and communication that makes relationships strong.
+Nowadays, Capitalistic culture is founded on certain principles that stand opposite of Ayni and Reciprocity.
+We see this in the Pillars of Capitalism, as explained by the International Monetary Fund.
+Instead of sharing resources, we accumulate resources for private property.
+Instead of seeking solutions that benefit the whole system, we resort to self-interest.
+One could argue that nonetheless, these uncoordinated individuals end up benefiting society as if, in the words of Smith’s 1776 Wealth of Nations, they were guided by an invisible hand.
+However, this invisible hand does not hold individuals accountable in the wider effect they have within the relationships they engage in.
+And instead of building bonds that grow stronger through trust and cooperation, we seek success through market competition and firms’ freedom to enter and exit markets.

-These characteristics of current modern society have effects on the energy of the world.
-Our individualistic hunt for wealth has been prioritized over our ability to develop bonds between one another.
-This act of isolation can also be seen with the increasing number of reported feelings of loneliness in the world.
-Science of People reported in their 2018 loneliness statistics show that 30% of older adults reported loneliness.
-Additionally, survey data from 2019 shows that 58% of Americans often felt like no one in their life knew them well.
-In the duality of hucha and sami, the capitalistic qualities of the Anthropocene have created a world that has too much heavy energy,"hucha," and is in a state of constant conflict as it behaves in cycles that do not resonate with the cyclical reciprocal flow of nature.
-Due to this imbalance, the world is reacting in unusual ways which has alarmed Indigenous populations around the world.
+These foundations of modern society impact the energy of the world.
+Our individualistic hunt for wealth has been prioritized over our ability to develop bonds between one another, and this act of isolation is mirrored by the increasing number of reported feelings of loneliness in the world: Science of People reported in 2018 that 30% of older adults reported loneliness.
+Survey data from 2019 show that 58% of Americans often felt like no one in their life knew them well.
+We can see that the capitalistic practices of the Anthropocene have created a world that has too much heavy "hucha" energy, and therefore is in a state of constant conflict, as it not balanced within the cyclical, reciprocal flow of nature.
+Due to this imbalance, the world is reacting in unusual ways, which has continued to alarm Indigenous populations around the world.

-Indigenous Populations have developed strong bonds with nature from thousands of years of engaging with it, they have been observant of the changes in the cyclical behaviors of glaciers, animals, and plants.
-Now that the effects of Climate Change has disrupted many of these cycles, they know that something is wrong, and many of them are raising their voices as they seek to share some advice.
-The advice is Ayni, to create a world of reciprocity where we all support each other and develop our abilities to collaborate and communicate with all relations in our life.
-And if only one of you decides to behave more reciprocally, the world is already better for it.
+Indigenous Populations have developed strong bonds with nature from thousands of years of engaging with it.
+They have been observant of changes within the cyclical behaviors of glaciers, animals, plants, and how the effects of climate change have disrupted many of these cycles.
+These shifts in natural cycles have signaled that something is wrong, and many of them are raising their voices to advise.
+The advice is Ayni; to create a world of reciprocity where we support each other, to hone our abilities for collaboration and communication with all aspects of the universe.
+And if just one person decides to act more reciprocally, the world is already better for it.

-Now as I bring this message to you, I am not asking you to devote yourself to the philosophy of Ayni or to join the Andean Cultural Community (Although you are always welcome, we are friendly and seek to build Ayni with all, including you).
+Now as I relay this message to you, I am not asking you to specifically devote yourself to the philosophy of Ayni, or to join the Andean Cultural Community (Although you are always welcome, we are friendly and seek to build Ayni with all, including you).
 But instead, I ask you to take the time to learn the philosophies and teachings of other cultures as a way to help you better understand your own.
-By leaning on the wisdom of thousands of generations of people that have interacted with the earth before us, we equip ourselves to better handle the challenges of today.
-People before us have spent entire lifetimes carrying these stories through time, testing them along the way as they interact with the world and adding to that wisdom.
+By tapping into the wisdom of thousands of generations of people that have interacted with the earth before us, we equip ourselves to better handle the challenges of today.
+Our ancestors have spent entire lifetimes carrying, testing, and adding to these stories through time, culminating in wisdom.

-Ayni is one such lesson that has been tested through time so I believe it is a lesson worth learning.
-By writing this, I hope I am engaging with my ancestors in a reciprocal way, as I receive wisdom passed down through their culture, I share it and give it to you, reciprocating the knowledge in the hopes it brings peace and sami your way. #ayni #kawsay #hucha #sami #sustainabledevelopment #climatechange #AndeanCulture #Capitalism #philosophy #apus
+Ayni is one such lesson that has endured through time, so I believe it is a lesson worth learning.
+By writing this, I hope I am engaging with my ancestors in a reciprocal way, as I receive wisdom passed down through their culture.
+I share it and give it to you, with the belief and hope that it brings peace and sami your way. #ayni #kawsay #hucha #sami #sustainabledevelopment #climatechange #AndeanCulture #Capitalism #philosophy #apus